xerox0213/connect-four/README.md

 - Error handling and edge case management: Robust handling of errors and edge cases to ensure a smooth gameplay experience.

 ## Installation
-Sure, here is the README content in English:

 ### Prerequisites